koko1928/CodeRunner/README.md

 ## API Server Usage

-CodeRunner uses an external API server.
-You are free to use this API server for non-commercial purposes.
-If you wish to use it for commercial purposes or need further details, please get in touch.
-For more information, visit [this page](https://github.com/koko1928/coderunner/issues).
+CodeRunner utilizes an external API server that you are welcome to use for personal, non-commercial purposes.
+However, commercial use is not permitted.
+If you are interested in using the API server for commercial purposes or require additional details, please contact us.
+For more information, please visit [this page](https://github.com/koko1928/coderunner/issues/1).

 ## License